thetanz/smp-docs/docs/Update.md

 4. Scroll down to the "Subscription Management for Publishers" app.
 5. Select "Install Update".
 You will notice that this will also trigger an update to the SubscriptionMgt extension.
 6. Select “Update to the latest”.
 Note: You will be asked to confirm that you have read and understand our [terms of use](https://thetacdn.blob.core.windows.net/assets/Legal%20docs/Theta%20Extensions%20Appsource%20Terms%20and%20Conditions) and [privacy policy](https://www.theta.co.nz/privacy-policy).

+**Note: You do not need to perform this update if version 1.4.10.0 or higher is installed.**

+The animation below shows you the steps described above.

 ![](./images/UpdateSubscriptionManagement.gif)